Don't Look Now: Scoring

 The only disagreement over the musical direction of the film was for the score accompanying the love scene.
-Donaggio composed a grand orchestral piece, but Roeg thought the effect was overkill, and wanted it toned down.
+Donaggio composed a grand orchestral piece, but Roeg thought the effect was excessive, and wanted it toned down.
 In the end the scene just used a combination of the piano, the flute, an acoustic guitar and an acoustic bass guitar.
 The piano was played by Donaggio again, who also played the flute; in contrast to his skill as a pianist, Donaggio was an accomplished flautist.
 Donaggio conceded that the more low-key theme worked better in the sequence and ditched the high strings orchestral piece, reworking it for the funeral scene at the end of the film.

 Donaggio won a "best soundtrack of the year" award for his work on the film, which gave him the confidence to quit his successful singing career and embark on a career scoring films.
 Donaggio became a regular composer for Brian De Palma, and credits Nicolas Roeg with giving him his first lesson in writing film scores, and expressed a desire to work with him again.
 Donaggio's score later achieved newfound recognition for its inclusion in the fourth episode of HBO series Euphoria; music supervisor Jen Malone noted that the cues used were the most difficult to obtain out of all of the music used in the series.